Date Published: April 19, 2024

 Ideamaker -6 Phases of SSDLC

 Before walking through the phases, it's worth anchoring SSDLC against the most widely recognized industry standard: NIST Secure Software Development Framework (SP 800-218).
 NIST SSDF organizes secure development into four practice groups: Prepare the Organization, Protect the Software, Produce Well-Secured Software, and Respond to Vulnerabilities.
 It is now the de facto reference standard for US federal software procurement and a growing number of enterprise programs.
-The six phases below map directly to SSDF practices and provide your team with an actionable structure for implementation.

 1. Requirements Analysis